 The position of the square cipher on the cover page overlays the same staves used on the next page to orchestrate the opening section of the Enigma Theme.
 A facsimile of the first page of the Enigma Theme is shown below:

 What makes the position and shape of this square cipher containing a square bracket so extraordinary is that the Enigma Theme also contains a “square” cipher called a Polybius square.
 Elgar carefully studied that encipherment technique in an 1896 article by John Holt Schooling in The Pall Mall Magazine.
 This sophisticated cryptogram encodes the complete 24-letter German title of Luther’s hymn.
 Ultimately, the presence of one square cipher on the cover hints at another on the next page of the autograph score.
 No other autograph score by Elgar displays such an unusual square on its cover, and now the explanation is manifest.
 Contrary to the claims of experts, Elgar did indeed write down the melodic solution to the Enigma Variations by constructing an elaborate musical Polybius cipher in the opening six bars of the Enigma Theme.
 This ensured its survival, eventual discovery, and decryption.
 Such an outcome accounts for Elgar’s cryptic language in the original 1899 program note, “The Enigma I will not explain — it’s ‘dark saying’ must be left unguessed . . .”
 A decryption cannot be guessed but must be methodically worked out.
 To learn more concerning the innermost secrets of the Enigma Variations, read my free eBook Elgar’s Enigmas Exposed.
+Please help support and expand my original research by becoming a sponsor on Patreon.

 Post a Comment